National Plan Consultation Reports

 - online public consultation surveys through the DSS Engage platform

-Targeted consultation was also facilitated by Monash Gender and Family Violence Prevention Centre, Monash University, including:
+Targeted consultation was also facilitated by the Monash Gender and Family Violence Prevention Centre, Monash University, including:

 - one-on-one and small group interviews with key stakeholders and other subject matter experts